shanalikhan/code-settings-sync/README.md

 > Type ">Sync" In Command Palette into order download / upload

+This will automatically open your GitHub settings page, allowing you to generate a new token for the application, as explained in the previous section.

-Enter the GitHub account in the window and click enter.
+Enter the GitHub token in the window and click enter.

 ![github account access token](https://shanalikhan.github.io/img/upload1.png)